Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - Financing reserves

-Want a printable worksheet that lists every line item lenders expect to see — and the documents that make your file “lender-ready”?
-Download the free ADU Starter Kit.
-It includes our prefab deposit-timing checklist.
+Get the printable budget worksheet that lists every line item lenders expect — plus our prefab deposit-timing checklist.

-Download the free ADU Starter Kit →Does the lender care if it’s modular, panelized, or manufactured?
+Download the Starter Kit →Does the lender care if it’s modular, panelized, or manufactured?

-Yes — “prefab” is a marketing umbrella, but lenders treat the underlying construction types differently.
+Yes — “prefab” is a marketing umbrella, but lenders treat the underlying construction types very differently.
 Modular and panelized units built to the state building code are generally financed much like site-built homes once permitted and permanently installed.
-HUD-code manufactured units carry extra requirements — permanent foundation, conversion to real property, title work, and HUD certification documentation.
+HUD-code manufactured units carry extra requirements — a permanent foundation, conversion to real property, title work, and HUD certification documents.
 Tiny homes, RVs, and park models often don’t qualify as real property at all, which can make them ineligible as mortgage collateral.
+This single distinction can be the difference between a normal mortgage and a high-rate personal loan — or no financing at all.

-- Modular homes are purchased as loans “secured by modular homes built in accordance with the International Residential Code administered by state agencies” — treated essentially like site-built.
+- Modular homes are financed as loans “secured by modular homes built in accordance with the International Residential Code [IRC] administered by state agencies” — treated essentially like site-built.
+(The IRC is the model residential building code most states adopt; building to it is what lets a factory-built unit be valued like a stick-built one.)

-- Prefabricated, panelized, and sectional homes are eligible for purchase and “do not have to satisfy HUD’s Federal Manufactured Home Construction and Safety Standards” — again, more like site-built.
+- Prefabricated, panelized, and sectional homes are eligible and “do not have to satisfy HUD’s Federal Manufactured Home Construction and Safety Standards” — again, more like site-built.

-- HUD-code manufactured homes are a separate category with their own real-property, foundation, and certification requirements.
+- HUD-code manufactured homes are a separate category — built to the federal manufactured-housing standard (24 CFR Part 3280) — with their own real-property, foundation, and certification requirements.

 | Prefab type | Plain-English meaning | What the lender worries about | Documents to collect |